- Code CHEM3203

-The focus of this course is on the synthesis, structure and bonding, properties and reactivity of main group organometallics (including Grignard reagents, organolithium reagents, organophosphorus compounds, etc), organotransition metal chemistry and organometallic catalysis.
-The laboratory component of the course will aim to develop skills in the handling of air-sensitive compounds using the Schlenk technique and the purification of compounds using chromatographic techniques.
+The focus of this course is on the synthesis, structure and bonding, properties and reactivity of main group organometallics (including Grignard reagents, organolithium reagents, organophosphorus compounds, etc), organotransition metal chemistry, cluster chemistry, zeolites and metal-organic frameworks, and organo-lanthanoid and -actinoid chemistry.
+The laboratory component of the course will aim to develop skills in modern synthetic chemistry and the purification of compounds using chromatographic techniques.

-1. Explain and rationalize the synthesis, structure, bonding, properties and reactivity of both main group and transition metal organyls.
-(LO1)
+- Explain and rationalize the synthesis, structure, bonding, properties and reactivity of main group, transition metal, lanthanoid, and actinoid organyls.

-3. Work to a professional level of skills in a chemical synthesis laboratory demonstrating effective laboratory safety and etiquette especially in the areas of handling of air sensitive reagents, chromatographic techniques and spectroscopic characterization.
-(LO3)
+- Work to a professional level in a chemical synthesis laboratory demonstrating effective laboratory safety and etiquette, especially in the areas of chromatographic techniques and spectroscopic characterization.

-4. Demonstrate effective report writing, experimental design and data analysis.
-(LO4)
+- Demonstrate effective report writing, experimental design and data analysis.